toltalchaos/PiEnviroNet/README.md

   - `docker stop [image num]` to kill the container

+    - connect to the docker postgres with `psql -h localhost -p 6000 -U postgres` password postgres

 ### updating
 to update you just need to build and run a new image.